uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/5-python.md

 python3 hello_world.py
 ```

-This program is a very simple.
+This program is very simple.
 It just prints “Hello, World!” to the screen.

 ## Exercises

-In this section you will modify and rerun the program in `hello_world.py`.
+In this section you will modify and re-run the program in `hello_world.py`.
 This change is very simple but goes through all the mechanical steps needed to program.

 Open the file `hello_world.py` with the command: